Top 10 Snorkeling Spots in Maui

 Vessel

 Molokini is the perfect environment for marine life to feed and breed, and the islet hosts over 250 species of endemic Hawaiian tropical fish.
-Within the volcanic walls, you will find colorful reef formations and a host of tropical marine life including manta rays, black triggerfish, yellow tang, raccoon butterflyfish, parrotfish, Moorish idol, moray eels, and even the odd small white tip reef shark.
+Within the volcanic walls, you will find colorful reef formations and a host of tropical marine life including manta rays, butterflyfish, parrotfish, moray eels, reef sharks and more.
 The Pacific waters around Molokini Crater have over 100 species of algae and approximately 35 species of hard coral.

-The crystal-clear water (with an average visibility of 150 feet) at Molokini Crater is a huge part of why this is one of the best places for snorkeling on Maui.
+The crystal-clear water at Molokini Crater is a huge part of why this is one of the best places for snorkeling on Maui.

 Molokini is a popular location for beginners and experienced snorkelers alike, and it is especially great for morning snorkel tours in Maui.
 The waters surrounding the crater are also one of the most popular locations for SCUBA diving in all of the Hawaiian Islands.